yeemey/2018-05-29-kingcounty/index.md

 	To install nano (our basic text editor) and  SQLite
 		<ol>
 		<li>Open a Git Bash instance from the Start menu so that it opens in your home user directory (where it should open by default)</li>
-		<li>Copy and paste the following commands into the Bash terminal:</li>
+		<li>Copy and paste the following commands into the Bash terminal (depending on how you copy and paste, you may need to hit enter to run the last command line):</li>
 <pre>
 <code>
 mkdir .swc